vasilionjea/bivy/README.md

 machine: `chmod u+rwx ./src/index.js`

+## Upgrade
+- Re-download Bivy and replace the old bivy folder with the new one.
+- Re-install Bivy:
+  1. `cd path/to/where/you-saved/bivy`
+  2. `npm install -g`

+After upgrading type `bivy --version` to verify you are using the newly installed version.

 ## Usage
 For help, type `bivy -h` in your command line.
 You should see the following:
 ```